Artasov/simpleautogui/src/docs/source/quickstart.rst

 Quick Start
 ===========

-To get started with SimpleAutoGUI, install the package using pip:
+To get started with **simpleautogui**, install the package using pip:

 .. code-block:: bash